-Daily whole class reading time (usually held at the end of the school day), is an opportunity when poems and stories are read and shared with your child.
+Whole class Reading Time: poems and stories are read and shared with your child.
 New books are introduced, often in support of the wider English curriculum to stimulate writing, or as a class reading book.

 Reading through the curriculum.
 Books are often shared and read by adults to support all of the different areas the children learn about.
-Your child will have specific lessons on how to seek information using non-fiction literature.
+Your child will learn about nonfiction books and how they can provide them with information.